byllc/Resume/README.md

 I have worked with many companies as a consultant and as a direct wage employee.
 I have played a signficant role in several start ups as a co founder or technical consultant.
 I have a wide range of experience in computing and information technology.
 Including over 15 Years total experience in Information Technology and Software Development.
-I have maintained long term relationships with companies I have consulted and worked for many of whom continue to consider me a trusted source for assisting in their technology decisions.
+I have maintained long term relationships with companies I have consulted and worked for,  many of whom continue to consider me a trusted source for assisting in their technology decisions.

 ### Software Development Team Lead / Development Manager,  Academic Software Plus / Liaison Intl.